 Causes of blindness

-is a parasitic disease which causes inflammation and bleeding that leads ultimately to blindness and other disabling effects.
+Onchocerciasis, or River Blindness, is a parasitic disease caused by onchocerca volvulus.
+It is characterised by itchy skin and severe swelling in the eye which results in impaired vision, including permanent blindness.
 River blindness is on the retreat worldwide thanks to the widespread distribution of the drug Mectizan.

-is the most widespread infectious cause of blindness, responsible for the visual impairment or blindness of about 2 million people.
-Repeated infections with the bacterium Chlamydia trachomatis cause the inside of the eyelid to scar, turn inward and painfully scratch the cornea, eventually leading to irreversible blindness.
-In its earlier stages, trachoma is treated with antibiotics and is preventable through improved hygiene and sanitation.
-In the final stage of the illness, referred to as Trachomatous Trichiasis, surgery on the eyelid is the only way to prevent the loss of sight.
+About 2 million people have impaired vision or are blind because of trachoma – the most widespread infectious cause of blindness.
+Repeated infections with the bacterium Chlamydia trachomatis cause the inside of the eyelid to scar, making the eyelashes turn inward.
+These, in turn, scratch the cornea, leading to irreversible blindness.
+In its earlier stages, trachoma is treated with antibiotics and can be prevented by keeping the face clean.
+In the final stage of the illness, known as Trachomatous Trichiasis, surgery on the eyelid is the only way to avoid loss of sight.

 5. Uncorrected refractive error (URE)